-We are the second FOP organisation to make the transition from family ran into a organisation with a small staff, although all trustees remain unpaid volunteers.
+We are the second FOP organisation to make the transition from family ran into an organisation with a small staff.
 This step is wholly funded through grants, trusts and corporate support and is critical for the organisation to remain sustainable regardless of what the future holds for us as a family.

 Our initiatives such as #FunFeet4FOP, family focused conferences, family weekends, and our promotional and information items are influencing or being replicated by many.
-The level of family support we provide is outstanding, being the first point of contact for the newly
+The family support we provide is outstanding, being the first point of contact for the newly diagnosed, making introductions and contacts between families and medical professionals, advising on school challenges,

-It has taken hard work and time to get this far and it will take even more to make our vision a reality.
-With continued support, we will get there, and we will change the lives of every FOP family present and future, forever.
+Hard work and time have gotten us this far.
+It will take more to make our vision a reality.
+With continued support we will change the lives of every FOP family present and future.